DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 A high percentage (e.g. >80%) suggests accurate and specific amplification of the fungal ITS region.
 Low values may indicate poor primer performance, low-quality reads, or wrong reference genomes.

+> The .sorted.bam files can be visually inspected using IGV (Integrative Genomics Viewer).
+Load both the sorted BAM and its index .bai file alongside the reference genome to verify whether reads cluster within  the expected ITS coordinates.

+BEDTools analysis for mapping region summary:

+We used bedtools bamtobed to convert BAM to BED, and then bedtools merge to summarize all mapped regions:
+Interpretation:
+- The merged BED file reveals the total extent of coverage.
+- This can be compared to ITS region coordinates to assess overlap and detect non-specific mapping.

+## Acknowledgements

+This project makes use of several open-source tools and community resources.
+We gratefully acknowledge the developers and contributors of the following tools and databases:

+- [`Filtlong`](https://github.com/rrwick/Filtlong) – for quality filtering of Nanopore reads
+- [`NanoPlot`](https://github.com/wdecoster/NanoPlot) – for quality control and read length statistics
+- [`EMU`](https://github.com/treangenlab/emu) – for ITS-based taxonomic classification
+- [`Flye`](https://github.com/fenderglass/Flye) – for de novo genome assembly from long reads
+- [`wf-amplicon`](https://github.com/epi2me-labs/wf-amplicon) – for amplicon consensus generation and variant calling
+- [`seqtk`](https://github.com/lh3/seqtk) – for conversion between FASTQ and FASTA formats
+- [`ITSx`](https://anaconda.org/bioconda/itsx) – for ITS1 and ITS2 region extraction
+- [`BLASTn`](https://github.com/JacobLondon/Blastn) – for sequence alignment and species identification
+- [`minimap2`](https://github.com/lh3/minimap2) – for mapping reads to fungal reference genomes
+- [`samtools`](https://github.com/samtools/samtools) – for BAM processing and alignment statistics
+- [`BEDTools`](https://github.com/arq5x/bedtools2) – for converting and merging to get the locations
+- [`gunzip`](https://www.gnu.org/software/gzip/) – for decompressing .gz archive files
+- [`IGV (Integrative Genomics Viewer)`](https://github.com/igvteam/igv) – for visualizing read alignments and genome features

+**Additional resources:**
+- [UNITE Database](https://unite.ut.ee/) – for curated fungal ITS reference sequences
+- [NCBI RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) – for fungal genome assemblies and annotations

+## License

+This project is licensed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html).